Debitcardprocessing

 Credit cards are abundant in the United States.
-According to a 2022 study cited by CNBC, the average American has four of them.
-Credit cards are very much a part of typical life in the U.S. but believe it or not, the debit card remains the most popular.
+According to Experian, the average American has approximately four credit cards.
+Credit cards are very much a part of typical life in the U.S. but believe it or not, the debit card remains almost as popular.

-The Federal Reserve’s annual “Diary of Consumer Payment Choice” in October 2021 found that debit cards are the most used payment method, making up 28 percent of total payments among the consumers studied.
-Credit cards, comparatively, made up 27 percent.
+The Federal Reserve’s 2025 Annual “Diary of Consumer Payment Choice” found that in 2024 debit cards were the second most used payment method, making up 30 percent of total payments, compared to the 27 percent in 2020.
+Credit cards made up 35 percent of transactions in 2024, compared to 27 percent in 2020.

 Despite the popularity of debit cards, much of the payment-centric content out there tend to center around credit card payments.
 But to find effective payment processing solutions, merchants should also have all the right information regarding debit card processing.